ustunb/actionable-recourse/README.md

 In the context of machine learning, *recourse* describes the ability of a person to change the prediction of a machine learning model by altering *actionable* input variables (e.g., `income` as opposed to `age`).

-### When should machine leanring models provide recourse?
+### When should machine learning system provide recourse?

-Recourse is an important element of procedural fairness in machine learning.
+Recourse is an essential aspect of procedural fairness in machine learning.

 In tasks like lending, machine learning systems should provide all individuals with an actionable way to change their prediction.

-In other tasks, models should let individuals flip their predictions based on specific types of changes.
+In other tasks, models should allow individuals to change their predictions based on specific types of changes.
 For example, a recidivism prediction model that includes age should allow every person who is predicted to recidivate with the ability to flip their prediction without altering their age.

 ### Highlights

-This library provides tools for recourse verification and reporting.
+This library provides tools for recourse verification and reporting .
 The tools are designed to let users check recourse without interfering in model development.

 They can answer questions like: